-Our tour will continue to the area of the Cathedral, which we can observe from its gardens and from the Plaza del Obispo.
-Keeping the step towards the sea we will arrive at the Plaza de la Marina and the new area of Muelle Uno, where the Centre Pompidu Málaga and el Palmeral de las Sorpresas are located.
+I have not forgotten the Mediterranean Sea, so important in Malaga, so let’s set out to see it.
+Keeping the path towards the sea we will arrive at the Plaza de la Marina and the new area of Muelle Uno, where the Pompidou Malaga Museum is located, recognized for its famous cube of colors, and the palm grove of surprises.
 A good place to enjoy the sunset and the sea breeze.

 We could start at the Quitapenas (Calle Sánchez Pastor, 2), where you can enjoy some fried fish and the secret champagne cocktail.
 The next place, would be one of reference in the city, La Farola De Orellana (Calle Moreno Monroy, 5).
 For the last stop I leave you two places and you can choose either to visit both: Mesón Lo Güeno (Calle Marín García, 12) and Merchanas (Calle Mosquera).

 Don´t forget to check our article about bars, tapas and restaurants in Malaga.

 The last touch to Malaga in one day: a terrace with views.